-70-71.
-HISTORY OF NURSING.
-2 credits each semester.
+71. HISTORY OF NURSING.
+3 credits.

-Open to graduate students or seniors in the five-year program.
+Open to graduate nurses or seniors in the five-year program.
 A study of the development of nursing from the pre-Christian period to the present time; its relation to religion, science, and social institutions; the influence of leaders and origin of organizations.

-100. Nursing Trends.
+100. NURSING TRENDS.
 3 credits.